PyEnSight/ANSYS Omniverse Interface#

 .

-This module can be used to execute any service operation from the
+may be used to execute an export operation from the

 cd "D:\repos\pyensight"